-School of Continuing and Professional Studies > Academics > Office of Prior Learning Assessment > Policies
+School of Continuing and Professional Studies > Academics > Prior Learning Assessment > Policies

 The list of Office of Prior Learning Assessment's policies provide clarity about regulations and procedures regarding aspects of PLA.
 If you have general questions about a PLA policy, please contact